Table of Contents

 First are strengths assessments and personality tests.
 Some social scientists debate whether or not these tests are rooted in solid science, but science isn’t the point.
 You can use these tests to point you in a solid direction.
 In my experience, these tests have served me well.

-You take their assessment, and then the test ranks your potential strengths.
-Your recommendations come with tips to cultivate those strengths and ideas for careers to pursue or businesses to start.
+After you take the assessment, the test ranks your potential strengths.
+The recommendations come with tips to cultivate those strengths and ideas for careers to pursue or businesses to start.

 My assessment told me to focus on gaining wisdom through studying and writing down my thoughts, which is exactly what I did.
 This led me to start my side career in writing.